GENERAL RECOMMENDATIONS FOR CONTACT LENSES

 Before touching the contact lens or one’s eyes, it is important to thoroughly wash & rinse hands with a soap that does not contain moisturizers or allergens such as fragrances.

-In all cases, the insertion and removal of lenses requires some training and practice on the part of the user, in part to overcome the instinctive hesitation against actually touching the eyeball with one's fingertip.
+In all cases, the insertion and removal of lenses require some training and practice on the part of the user, in part to overcome the instinctive hesitation against actually touching the eyeball with one’s fingertip.

 Contact lenses are typically inserted into the eye by placing them on the index finger with the concave side upward and raising them to touch the cornea.
-Irrigation may help during this period, though generally it should not exceed one minute.
+Irrigation may help during this period, though generally, it should not exceed one minute.

 A soft lens may be removed by holding the eyelids open and grasping the lens with opposing fingers.
 This method may cause irritation and could risk damage to the eye.
 Instead, if the lens is pushed off the cornea, it will buckle up, making it easier to grasp.
-As an alternative to grasping, once the lens is moved off the cornea to the inner corner of the eye, it can be pushed out of the eye by pressing downwards on the upper eyelid with a finger.
+As an alternative to grasping, once the lens is moved off the corner to the inner corner of the eye, it can be pushed out of the eye by pressing downwards on the upper eyelid with a finger.

 Optometric Cafe carries all types of contact lenses including daily, weekly, monthly, specialty and color lenses.
 We are a premier supplier of contacts and can custom order based on your needs.

-Contact lenses provide excellent natural sight, flexibility and convenience.
+Contact lenses provide excellent natural sight, flexibility, and convenience.
 Optometric Cafe carries a full range of contact lens options including:

 – Soft and Rigid